-Windows are to the house; what fresh air is to us.
+Windows are to the house what fresh air is to us.
 Just like us, our house too needs to breathe; to inhale freshness and exhale staleness.
 Windows bring in the much-needed light and air, besides allowing the outdoors in.
 They showcase the outside world and break the monotony of everyday life.

 Windows have a three-pronged or what we call The 3-O Approach - Objective, Orientation and Overall Look.